asvanberg/donkey/README.md

 rather than relying on naming conventions or the Java Beans specification.

 ## Motivation
 Why explicit configuration?
-Because I want to maximize the freedom of being able to freely refactor your code as required without fear of breakage.
+Because I want to maximize the freedom of being able to refactor your code as required without fear of breakage.
 If the application relies on naming conventions there is a much higher chance of something breaking when refactoring.
 It also clearly communicates intent when a method is annotated with `@JsonbProperty("name")`